mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 # HOW TO USE EMAIL HELPER IN YOUR COMPONENTS

 * ### Example Of Email Helper Class

-Hi, I want to show you how to use the emailing helper class in your component.
-The email helper class is a class that gets added to your components helper area.
-And therefore available on every page.
-Which you can then send emails.
-We could look at the helper class by going to a component that has it [00:00:25](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m25s) included.
-Then into helpers.
-The filename is usually the component name: Email.
-I've opened it already.
-As you can see it's in the basic abstract class.
-That takes Joomla's emailer, which is this Jmail.
-It gets an instance of it, [00:00:48](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m48s) and adds it to mail and then loads in the variables that's required.
-We'll come back to this in a moment.
+The Email Helper Class is a class that gets added to components Helper area and is therefore available on every page with which Emails can be send.
+For example:  Take a look at the Helper Class by going to a component that has it included and at 'Helpers'.
+[00:00:25](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m25s) The filename is usually the component name: 'Email'.
+As may be seen, it is in the basic abstract class.
+That takes Joomla's E-mailer, which is 'Jmail' and gets an instance of it, [00:00:48](https://www.youtube.com/watch?v=tp6mMUTOF2Y&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m48s) and adds it to mail and then loads in the variables that's required.<<<<<<<<<<<<<<<<<<<<<<<

 ### Setting Up Email Helper Class